-In the pre-market approach (6.1.1) the operation of type approval (or conformity to essential requirements) plays a crucial role.
-This is done on one or more samples of the type under investigation as supplied by the manufacturer.
-There is thus an incentive for manufacturers to submit instruments that have been extensively tested in their own labs (so-called "gold-plated" instruments).
-Obviously, if this practice became widespread, the instruments tested for type approval would bear little relation to those available for sale.
-In addition, manufacturers can exert considerable pressure on the responsible bodies to perform the tests in the shortest possible time period (especially where there is a competitive market for testing).
-The validity of initial verification done by manufacturers on their own sites can be compromised by long logistical routes (such as overseas transportation) or by exposure to external influence factors (e.g. electromagnetic interference, extreme ambient conditions).

-Therefore, the effectiveness of such kinds of metrological control may be questioned.
-Evidence supporting these doubts was obtained in an exercise carried out in Australia (see Annex 3 and [13]).
-The solution might be to reduce the activities of metrological control at the market stage to their bare essentials (possibly only initial verification) and at the same time to strengthen market surveillance.
-Initial verification done by manufacturers at their sites (wherever possible - see 6.1.1.2) would be recognized until actions of market surveillance clearly demonstrate an unacceptable performance.
-In such a case, legislation could require initial verification to be done in-situ at the expense of the manufacturer.
-Such a system based on a minimum of pre-market controls and a recognition of initial verification done by manufacturers at their sites could present very effective, flexible and ideally impartial control over the everyday performance of the manufacturer of measuring instruments under scrutiny.
+In the pre-market approach the operation of type approval (or conformity to essential requirements) plays a crucial role.
+This is made on samples of the type under investigation as supplied by the manufacturer.
+There is thus an incentive for manufacturers to submit instruments that have been extensively tested in their own labs (so called "gold-plated" instruments).
+Obviously, if this practice became widespread, the instruments tested for type approval would bear little relation to the instruments available for sale.
+In addition, manufacturers can exert considerable pressure on the responsible bodies to make the tests in the shortest possible time period (especially where there is a competitive market for testing).
+As to initial verification made by manufacturers, its validity can be compromised by long logistical routes (such as overseas transportation) or by exposure to external influence factors (e.g. electromagnetic interference, extreme ambient conditions).
+Therefore, the effectiveness of such kinds of metrological control may be called into question.
+Evidence supporting these doubts was obtained in an exercise made in Australia (see Annex 3 and [10]).
+The solution might be to reduce the activities of metrological control in the pre-market stage to their bare essentials so that market surveillance can be strengthened.
+Initial verification made by manufacturers could be recognized until actions of market surveillance clearly demonstrate an unacceptable performance.
+In such a case, legislation could require initial verification to be made in situ at the expense of the manufacturer.
+Such a system would be very effective, flexible and ideally impartial control over the everyday performance of the manufacturer of measuring instruments under scrutiny.
 It would also focus attention on the most important part of the process, that is, the use of instruments in the market.
-Its only disadvantage would be the additional costs to be borne by the government.
+Its only disadvantage would be the additional costs to be borne by the Government.

-Such a strategy may also be based on the idea that the proper role of legal metrology is to assure accuracy in the user's measurement process by emphasizing supervision rather than provision of a direct service.
-Even if a strategy emphasizing supervision is applied only at the point of use, it places the responsibility for accuracy on the user and the manufacturer who presumably have sufficient incentives to maintain accurate measurements.
+Such a strategy may also be based on the idea that the proper role of legal metrology is to assure accuracy in the user's measurement process by emphasising supervision rather than provision of a direct service.
+Even if a strategy emphasising supervision is applied only at the point of use, it places the responsibility for accuracy on the user and the manufacturer who presumably have sufficient incentives to maintain accurate measurements.
 The threat of legal sanctions by metrology officials reinforces this incentive.
-The point-of-use or end-point strategy offers a robust protection to the public, often the most vulnerable party in the measurement process.
+The point-of-use, or end-point strategy offers a robust protection to the public, the most vulnerable party in the measurement process.